Patater/manual-git/manuscript/sprites.md

 pieces have no distinguishing edges.
 There are two ways to tile sprites, 1D and 2D.
 In a 2D layout, the sprite memory is treated like a giant image from which sprite tiles are obtained by making a box the size of the sprite and placing it over the giant image.
-In a 1D layout, the sprites are layed out in a linear fashion, as discussed in [Figure 6.1](#sprite_tile_layout).
+In a 1D layout, the sprites are laid out in a linear fashion, as discussed in [Figure 6.1](#sprite_tile_layout).

 The conversion process is very similar to that for backgrounds.
 We simple make